Understanding Drains & Your Home’s HVAC System

 Plumbing systems in a home are a major modern innovation.
 They keep our neighborhoods clean, help us dispose of waste, keep our home’s interior dry, and even supply hot and cold water on demand.
 Keeping a home’s plumbing system properly maintained can go a long way toward averting leaks and destructive spills.
 Understanding how your home’s HVAC system may tap into your plumbing system can also help you identify which professional to call, the plumber or the HVAC technician, if you have a leak.

-Drain lines in your home
+Plumbing and HVAC drain lines in your home

 Common drain lines inside your home include in your bathrooms (sinks, shower or tub, toilet), kitchen (sink, water line to your freezer), laundry room, and water heater.
 In new homes, city codes require drain lines from the air conditioner’s condensate line which are often located in the attic to tie in or be plumbed to the home’s plumbing system.
 Typically, those 3/4″ pipes are plumbed into a bathroom sink’s drain that is on average 1-1/4″ or 1-1/2″ in diameter.
 The thinking is that any water that is collected by the condensate drain can be swiftly and efficiently drained out of the home through progressively larger pipes as it exits your home through the sewer line.
 The trap in the bathroom sink also prevents the sewer gasses from coming into your home and into your air conditioning system.